-- Weighing the container after packing and sealing it - weighing all packages, dunnage, pallets and securing materials to be stuffed in a container and adding them to the tare mass of the container.
+- · Weighing the container after packing and sealing it - weighing all packages, dunnage, pallets and securing materials to be stuffed in a container and adding them to the tare mass of the container.

 Upon receipt of verification of the gross mass of the container, the shipper must communicate it to the carrier (and Master) via a shipping document.
-It should be noted that the obligation is for the shipper to provide the verified gross mass to the carrier, shipping company and the Master.
-The role of the ship planner in ensuring compliance with this is crucial.
+The shipper must also inform the marine terminal operator.
+It should be noted that the obligation is for the shipper to provide the verified gross mass to the terminal operator, the carrier, the shipping company and the Master.